 Skateboarding and Splashing on a Budget

 Tweens and teenagers now have more opportunities to do extreme sports in South Florida.
-The Homestead area has a highly regarded skate park (with a currently under construction splash playground) at the county-run South Dade Park, 28151 SW 164th Ave.
-Both of the park’s new attractions are drawing out-of-towners.
+The Homestead area has a highly regarded skate park and splash playground at the county-run South Dade Park, 28151 SW 164th Ave.

 One reason is price: South Dade Park skateboarding fees are only about a third the cost of other skate facilities in Miami-Dade.
-Kids 12 and under pay $2 admission during the week and $3 on weekends.
-Helmets are required for the skate park but can be rented for $2; skateboard rentals are $3.
+Admission to the skate park is free.
+Helmets are required for the skate park.

 Free Fruit in the Park

 Ever wanted to just pick fruit off the ground and eat it?
 At Fruit & Spice Park, 24801 SW 187th Ave. in historic Redland, you are encouraged to enjoy – for free – the bounty from hundreds of trees in one of the nation’s most unusual county parks.

 Fruit & Spice Park is the only county-run botanical garden in the nation.
 The park has more than 500 varieties of fruits, vegetables, spices, herbs and nuts.
 There are 150 kinds of mango trees, for example.
 The park even has a bamboo grove.
 It now boasts a lake with a waterfall and lily pads.